NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``pool_heater_annual_kwh``
      - false
      - kWh/yr
-     - Double
+     - String
      - auto
      - The annual energy consumption of the electric resistance pool heater.
-If not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.
    * - ``pool_heater_annual_therm``
      - false
      - therm/yr
-     - Double
+     - String
      - auto
      - The annual energy consumption of the gas fired pool heater.
-If not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.
    * - ``pool_heater_usage_multiplier``
      - false
      -
-     - Double
+     - String
      - auto
      - Multiplier on the pool heater energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Pool Heater <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#pool-heater>`_) is used.

 Options
 *******